College Student, Part II

 “It is Kobe’s last class for the day,” said Gia.
 It was Saturday, but, in Davao City, the capital of the southernmost principal island of the Philippines, it was a school day.
 Students attended classes every day of the week except Sunday.

-First Year, University of Mindanao
+University of Mindanao

 A month before, Kobe, 16, had started grade 11, his first year at the University of Mindanao.
 The program at the school’s Bolton Campus allowed students to complete their final two years of high school in a university setting.